lemial/sibstat/README.md

-# sibstat
+# Sibcoin stat
-Ruby statistics collector (hashrate, price in BTC, price in USD, price in RUR)
+Ruby statistics collector (Hashrate from Digger.Pw, Price in BTC, Price in USD, Price in RUR)

 # How us
 ruby init.rb